hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Self Events

 Events are not only given to the Event Intake system through gossip.
-Internal events are also fed to Event Intake.
-These internal events **may** bypass some steps in the pipeline.
-For example, internal self-events (those events created by the node itself) do not need validation.
+Self events (those events created by the node itself) are also fed to Event Intake.
+These events **may** bypass some steps in the pipeline.
+For example, self-events do not need validation.
 Likewise, when replaying events from the pre-consensus event buffer, those checks are not needed (since they have already been proved valid and are in topological order).

 #### Peer Discipline